zelzamora2030/Project-Proposal/README.md

 # Project Title: RollCall

 ## Project Description
 This is a simple Python program that records and manages attendance for students and employees.
-It allows adding new participants, marking them as present,tardy or absent,and viewing attendance summaries.
+It allows adding new participants, marking them as present, tardy or absent,and viewing attendance summaries.
+The program now includes the ability to search for participants, and shows alerts when someone has been absent too many times.

 ## Features
 - Add and remove participants